At Bleasdale School we are fully committed to providing inclusive activities for all our pupils.

 Our older students access the local community and Dallam High School.

-Some of our residential pupils attend local Guide and Scout Groups on a Monday evening.
+When operational some of our residential pupils have attended local Guide and Scout Groups on a Monday evening.
 They have a fantastic time taking part in the challenges and adventures of Scouts and Guides with their friends.
 Pre-Covid some of our pupils attended a Youth Club at Morecambe Library on a Wednesday evening organised by the National Autistic Society and we have organised other social experiences such as a weekly visit to Costa Coffee in Lancaster after school where students are supported to choose a drink and a snack, using their communication aids where appropriate to order and pay for their choice.
-The pupils accessing the activities on Saturdays often go to the local coffee mornings and join in with village events, such as the Silverdale Arts Trail.
+The pupils accessing the activities available on Saturdays often go to the local coffee mornings and join in with village events, such as the Silverdale Arts Trail.

-Now that we are able, pupils in the Primary 2 Class at Bleasdale School are sharing their PSHE lessons with pupils from Silverdale Primary School.
+Now that we are able, pupils in the Middle School at Bleasdale School are sharing their PSHE lessons with pupils from Silverdale Primary School.
 They play ‘getting to know each other’ games and discover what they have in common and what makes them unique.
 These lessons take place weekly and provide an opportunity for fun, collaborative learning.

 The Secondary class have inclusion links with Morecambe Road School and some of our pupils have been going to access curriculum subjects such as ICT and Food Technology alongside pupils at the school, we are also looking forward to hosting pupils at Bleasdale in the future so that we can work and learn together during inclusion sessions.